lazybird/django-solo/README.md

 This application requires Django version 1.4; all versions above should be fine.

-Just install the package using something like pip and add ``solo`` to your ``INSTALLED_APPS`` setting.
+Just install the package using `pip install django-solo` and add ``solo`` to your ``INSTALLED_APPS`` setting.

 This is how you run tests:

-    ./manage.py test tests --settings=solo.tests.settings
+    ./manage.py test solo --settings=solo.tests.settings

 Admin